AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 aio api-mesh:source:install "<source_name>"@source_version_number
 ```

-The two variable flags, `-v` and `-f`, described in the following section, allow you to automatically replace any of the variables defined in the source that you are installing with your own values.
+The two variable flags, `-v` and `-f`, described in the following section, allow you to automatically replace any of the variables defined in the source that you are installing with your values.

 When using the `-f` or `--variable-file` flag, you must specify the variables in a separate file.
 The following example defines the variable file formatting: